Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

 for two scalar fields and

-if $\psi_{1}$, $\psi_{2}$ are spinor fields.
-By using the equations of motion it is easy to check that both currents are conserved ($\nabla_{\mu}J^{\mu}=0$) so the product (\ref{product}) does not depend on the particular choice of the Cauchy hypersurface (as long as the fields vanish at infinity).
+when $\psi_{1}$, $\psi_{2}$ are spinors.
+It is easy to check using the equations of motion that both currents are conserved ($\nabla_{\mu}J^{\mu}=0$), so the product \eqref{product} does not depend on the particular choice of the Cauchy hypersurface, as long as the fields vanish at infinity.